rodw/rodw.github.com/content/articles/index.md

 You could call this a “blog” but the writing tends to be long-form and published erratically so I’m sticking with the label “Articles” for now.

+ * I've been working on a how-to book called *[The Graphviz Cookbook](/projects/gv-cookbook.html)*.
+You can [find out more information and download sample chapters here](/projects/gv-cookbook.html).

  * [How to develop a sourcing strategy.](/articles/how-to-develop-a-sourcing-strategy.html) - a six-step process for implementing a “strategic sourcing” framework.

  * [Archived posts from Rod’s old Radio blog](/articles/radio-blog/) - Back in 2003 I ran a moderately popular technology blog.
 This is an archive of posts from that blog.